 Create and publish an elevation layer.

 Scene Viewer in the ArcGIS Enterprise portal contains a default World Elevation Service from ArcGIS Online.
 However, if you have higher-resolution data you want to use, you can add your custom elevation surface to a scene in ArcGIS Pro, and publish a web scene to create an elevation layer in your portal.
 See Elevation surfaces in the ArcGIS Pro help.

-If your portal is not connected to the internet and you need to publish and set your own default elevation service for Scene Viewer, see Configure default elevation surface in the portal administrator guide for instructions.
+If your portal is not connected to the internet and you need to publish and set your own default elevation service for Scene Viewer, as a portal adminstrator you can set your elevation service in the organization settings.

 See Manage data store backups in the ArcGIS Data Store help or portal administrator guide.

 ArcGIS Data Store relational and tile cache data store backups grow large quickly when you publish hosted scene layers.
 Be sure your data store backup locations are large enough to accommodate the volume of data.